suchetamahato/Microsoft-Power-BI/README.md

 # Steps Followed:

 🔸 **Data Importing**:
-- Imported a dataset into Microsoft Power BI, which is the initial step in any data analysis project.
+-Imported a dataset into Microsoft Power BI, which is the initial step in any data analysis project.

 🔸 **Data Cleaning**: Cleaned the dataset using Power Query tool, ensuring data quality by handling missing values, removing duplicates, and addressing any other data inconsistencies.